pstroe/chartering-new-realms-2024/chapter2.md

 For chrF: no universally agreed threshold for good or bad translation, took scores below 30 For METEOR: no universally agreed threshold for good or bad translation, took scores below 30

-## Experiments - 650 words (or less)
+## Experiments
-The experimental setup for this project began with the selection and preparation of texts, where original Latin excerpts and their corresponding gold standard translations were aligned and organized into a CSV table.
-The Latin excerpts were translated one at a time through the web interface of Google Translate and Yandex.
-For ChatGPT (GPT-4o) and Gemini, the excerpts were translated in separate conversations, always preceeded by the same prompt to limit the influence of prior knowledge or external context on the MT outputs, focusing instead on the sentence structure and vocabulary of the Latin text.
+We began the experimental setup by selecting original Latin excerpts from the aforementioned books and bibles and aligning them with their gold standard translations.
+The excerpts were translated from Latin to English one at a time through the web interface of Google Translate and Yandex.
+For ChatGPT (GPT-4o) and Gemini, the excerpts were translated in separate conversations, always preceeded by the same prompt to limit the influence of prior knowledge or external context on the outputs.
 (Endnote mit dem spezifischen Prompt).
-Each translated result was added to the table and the scored against the gold standard using all four chosen metrics (BLEU, ROUGE, METEOR, and chrF), calculated with a Python script.
+Each translated result was then scored against the gold standard using all four chosen metrics (BLEU, ROUGE, METEOR, and chrF).
+This resulted in a matrix with 4 translations per excerpt and 4 scores per translation.

-Table 1:
+Table 1 below allows for a look into the translation results:

 ```{code-cell} python
 import pandas as pd
 import random